Cluster and Node Management

 Example

-This example removes an existing cluster called lts_cluster0.
+This example removes an existing cluster named lts_cluster0.

 ALTER CLUSTER ADD PARTICIPANTS adds the specified nodes to an existing cluster in the system.
 This operation can overprovision the storage space if necessary.